 After messing around on planes and in airports, this is a good option to choose.
 Efendi Travel who has offices in Istanbul sells reasonable priced airport transfers with complimentary water drinks and you don’t have to send payment in advance.
 Just pay when you arrive.

 They also have a 24 hour call centre in case your flight is delayed, your luggage goes missing or you need help as a newly arrived tourist in Istanbul.
 The fixed price for 1 to 4 people from Istanbul Ataturk Airport to either Sultan Ahmet or Taksim district is just 20 Euros.
 From Sabiha Gokcen Airport to the city centre it is 45 Euros.
-If you book a return airport transfer with them, you also get 10% discount.

 There are no hidden costs that taxi journeys can often occur such as the meter ticking over in traffic jams.
 Compare their rates and read about their airport transfers at www.ataturkairporttransfer.net